Dilemma

 If I have clear and strong support from the citizens to remain in office, the future of the new Republic will be secured.
 If not, there can be no doubt that it [the new Republic] will immediately collapse and that France will have to endure, this time without remedy, a confusion of the State even more disastrous than that which it once knew.

-Charles de Gaulle, 4 Nov.
-1965 Speech, announcing his candidacy for the December 1965 presidential election[1]
+Charles de Gaulle, Nov.
+4,1965, speech, announcing his candidacy for the December 1965 presidential election[1]

 [1] http://fresques.ina.fr/jalons/fiche-media/InaEdu00101/de-gaulle-Fact-de-candidature-en-1965.html] (11-08-2017).
-The last phrase alludes to the June 1940 military rout.
+The last sentence alludes to French military rout of June 1940.